 See PDF copies of the PNTMP survey datasheets.

 The DLNTM collection contains colour images of manuscripts directly digitised in Northern Thailand.
 During the PNTMP project survey in the 1980s, over 6,000 important texts were selected for microfilming, but due to time constraints over 2,000 of the selected texts were not microfilmed during the project timeframe.
 In particular, no microfilming was conducted in Chiang Rai and Lamphun provinces, and was conducted at only one temple in the whole of Chiang Mai Province (90 manuscripts at Wat Chiang Man).

-In conjunction with the Digital Library of Northern Thai Manuscripts project, the German Federal Foreign Office funded the direct digitisation of texts in eight temples.
-The digitisation was conducted by a local team in Northern Thailand, using equipment funded by the University of Pennsylvania, USA, and the resulting images were edited and renamed by the Digital Library of Lao Manuscripts project at the National Library of Laos.
+In conjunction with the Digital Library of Northern Thai Manuscripts project, the German Federal Foreign Office funded the direct digitisation of texts in 39 temples.
+The digitisation was conducted by a local team in Northern Thailand between 2013 and 2017 and the resulting images were edited and renamed by the Digital Library of Lao Manuscripts project at the National Library of Laos.